wh-alice/mig_visualstudio/vs/test_notintoc/how-to--choose-the-applications-that-are-recorded-in-a-manual-test.md

 ---
-title: "How to: Choose the applications that are recorded in a manual test" ms.custom: "" ms.date: "10/01/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Choose the applications that are recorded in a manual test | Microsoft Docs" ms.custom: "" ms.date: "10/01/2016" ms.prod: "visual-studio-tfs-dev14"